 The purpose of this Chapter is to provide procedures to change the boundaries of Mendocino Town land use classifications or Zoning Districts or to change any other provisions of this Division.
+(Ord.
+No. 3915 (part), adopted 1995.)
+(Ord.
+No. 4395, § 2, 11-17-2017)

 Sec.
-20.732.010 - Initiation.
+20.732.010 Initiation.

-- (A) An application to amend this Division may be initiated by: - (1) Minute order of the Board of Supervisors; or - (2) Minute order of the Planning Commission; or - (3) Recommendation of the Department of Planning and Building Services; or - (4) An application of one (1) or more property owners affected by the proposed amendment, such application shall be filed with the Planning and Building Services Department on forms provided and shall be accompanied by a fee payment. - (B) An application for amendment of the text or map of this Division may also be initiated in conjunction with an application for an amendment of the General Plan, Coastal Element Chapter 4.13 Mendocino Town Plan.
+- (A) An application to amend this Division may be initiated by: - (1) Minute order of the Board of Supervisors; or - (2) Minute order of the Planning Commission; or - (3) Recommendation of the Department of Planning and Building Services; or - (4) An application of one (1) or more property owners affected by the proposed amendment, such application shall be filed with the Planning and Building Services Department on forms provided and shall be accompanied by a fee payment. - (B) An application for amendment of the text or map of this Division may also be initiated in conjunction with an application for an amendment of the Town Plan chapter of the Coastal Element of the General Plan.
 An application for a general plan amendment shall be filed with the Planning and Building Services Department on forms provided and shall be accompanied by payment of a fee.
+(Ord.
+No. 3915 (part), adopted 1995.)

 Sec.
-20.732.015 - Application Form, Filing and Fee.
+20.732.015 Application Form, Filing and Fee.

-- (A) An application for amendment of this Division shall be made on the prescribed form and filed with the Planning and Building Services Department.
-The application fee established by the Board of Supervisors shall be paid when the application is submitted. - (B) The application for amendment shall include information concerning the need and reason for the amendment. - (C) An application to amend the maps of this Division shall include a map of the proposed amendment area depicting the affected area by Assessor's parcel number.
+(A) An application for amendment of this Division shall be made on the prescribed form and filed with the Planning and Building Services Department.
+The application fee established by the Board of Supervisors shall be paid when the application is submitted.

+- (B) The application for amendment shall include information concerning the need and reason for the amendment. - (C) An application to amend the maps of this Division shall include a map of the proposed amendment area depicting the affected area by Assessor's parcel number.
+(Ord.
+No. 3915 (part), adopted 1995.)

 Sec.
-20.732.020 - Processing of Amendment.
+20.732.020 Processing of Amendment.